kubedb/cli/docs/guides/mongodb/monitoring/using-coreos-prometheus-operator.md

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

-- If you don't know how Prometheus monitoring works with KubeDB please visit [here](/docs/concepts/database-monitoring/overview.md).
+- To learn how Prometheus monitoring works with KubeDB in general, please visit [here](/docs/concepts/database-monitoring/overview.md).

 - To keep Prometheus resources isolated, we are going to use a separate namespace called `monitoring` to deploy respective monitoring resources.
 We are going to deploy database in `demo` namespace.